Children Law FAQs

 Parental Responsibility means all the rights, duties, powers, responsibilities and authority which, by law, a parent of a child has, in relation to the child and his property.

-When the court makes a Residence Order in favour of someone who is not the parent or guardian of the child concerned, that person will have parental responsibility for the child while the Residence Order remains in force.
+When the court makes a Child Arrangements Order in favour of someone who is not the parent or guardian of the child concerned, that person will have parental responsibility for the child while the Child Arrangements Order remains in force.

-Formerly known as “access”, contact refers to any communication or meeting between a child and his / her family.
-This can include contact by letter, phone (“indirect contact”) as well as actual visits (“direct contact”).
-The family court’s view of contact is that it is the right of a child and is usually in the best interests of a child.
+Formerly known as “access” or “contact”, “Child Arrangements” refer to any communication or meeting between a child and his / her family.
+This can include contact by letter or phone, as well as actual visits.
+The family court’s view of contact is that it is the right of a child and is usually in the best interests of a child to spend time with the parent who does not live with them.

 It is important to obtain legal advice at an early stage so we would recommend that you come in to see one of our childcare solicitors.

 Solutions may arise from mediation or a collaborative approach.
 Alternatively, a strongly worded letter may be sufficient to get the situation resolved.
 In certain circumstances it is appropriate to bring court proceedings.
-We regularly make applications for residence, contact, specific issue and prohibited steps orders on behalf of parents.
+We regularly make applications for Child Arrangements Orders, Specific Issue Orders and Prohibited Steps Orders on behalf of parents and other family members.

-If all direct contact has stopped, then you should consider maintaining indirect contact until matters are resolved.
-We would recommend cards, letters and social media.
-If you have parental responsibility, you are entitled to school reports and medical records about your child so you could find out how s/he is doing by contacting the school/ doctor.
+If arrangements for your child to spend time with you have broken down then you should consider maintaining letters and phone calls until matters are resolved.
+We would recommend cards, letters, phone calls and / or social media.
+If you have parental responsibility you are entitled to school reports and medical records about your child so you should find out how s/he is doing by contacting the school/ doctor.

 Our legal advisers will outline the various options and the costs involved.